 Phase 2 is a future commercial development.
 The agreement lists potential uses allowed for Phase 2 with the final use(s) to be identified in an amendment to the agreement.
-Prior to completion of the first phase, the Developer and the City are required to amend the development agreement to establish the specific use(s), site layout, drive aisles, parking, landscaping, building elevations, open space provision and timing of completion for the second phase.
-The agreement provides for an optional 1- year extension to complete the amendment.
+Within forty-eight (48) months of the Effective Date, the Developer and the City are required to amend the Final Development Plans for the remaining Phase 2 and development agreement to establish the specific use(s), site layout, drive aisles, parking, landscaping, building elevations, open space provision and timing of completion for the second phase.
+The agreement provides for the City Manager to approve an optional 1-year extension to complete the amendment for good cause shown.
+Any other extensions will require City Council consideration and approval.